Configuring Your App | Capacitor Documentation

 Configuring Your App

+Capacitor requires you to be more involved in the native project configuration than with Cordova.
+We think this is the right approach because it makes it easy to follow existing native iOS/Android guides, get help on Stack Overflow, and have complete control over your project.

-Configuring a Capacitor project is no different from configuring any iOS or Android project.
-Existing native developers can easily work alongside web developers; with each side using the tools and SDKs they know best.
-While mobile application is a bit different than web development, we believe web developers can handle all the required native configuration on their own, and the Capacitor team provides documentation on things like how to deploy to the Apple App Stores or the Google Play Store to help fill in knowledge gaps.
+Additionally, since configuring a Capacitor project is no different from configuring any iOS or Android project, existing native development teams can easily work alongside web developers, with each side using the tools and SDKs they are familiar with.
+Of course, we believe web developers can handle all the required native configuration on their own, and the Capacitor documentation exists to help web developers do just that.

-Capacitor specific configuration is handled in the Capacitor Configuration File.
+Capacitor has some high-level configuration options that are set in the Capacitor configuration file.
 These generally don't modify native functionality, but control Capacitor's tooling.
-This config file includes things such as, setting the web directory to copy on

-npx cap sync, specifying the Android or iOS project folder, or setting the App ID/Name in your native project.

 Native Configuration